mubashirzamir/docker-compose-laravel/README.md

 **If you are using your server or local environment as the root user:**

-- Bring any container(s) down with `docker-compose down`
+- Bring any container(s) down with `docker compose down`
-- Replace any instance of `php.dockerfile` in the docker-compose.yml file with `php.root.dockerfile`
+- Replace any instance of `php.dockerfile` in the compose-development.yml file with `php.root.dockerfile`
-- Re-build the containers by running `docker-compose -f compose-development.yml --env-file .env-development --no-cache build`
+- Re-build the containers by running `docker compose -f compose-development.yml --env-file .env-development --no-cache build`

 **If you are using your server or local environment as a user that is not root:**

-- Bring any container(s) down with `docker-compose down`
+- Bring any container(s) down with `docker compose down`
 - In your terminal, run `export UID=$(id -u)` and then `export GID=$(id -g)`
 - If you see any errors about readonly variables from the above step, you can ignore them and continue
-- Re-build the containers by running `docker-compose build --no-cache`
+- Re-build the containers by running `docker compose build --no-cache`

 Then, either bring back up your container network or re-run the command you were trying before, and see if that fixes it.